VR/AR research developer with 10 years industry and 5 years collegiate teaching experience.

 High School VR Computer Science Curriculum

-We are currently funded by NJ Department of Education for development of secondary VR curriculum for national release.
-Curriculum will be developed in collaboration with Oculus Education, Unity Education, the Elizabeth, NJ school system and the Seattle, WA school system.
-Curriculum will be publicly released for any school system to incorporate and any educator to add new curriculum.
-We are currently focused on introduction to 3D and VR development with C# in the Unity creation engine.
-We have recently finished part 1 of the curriculum, introduction to 3D development, tested it in our undergraduate game development program before handing the material to the high school curriculum developers to refine for their educational needs.
-The introduction to 3D development curriculum focuses on building a painting application, which is featured below.
+We are currently funded by NJ Department of Education for development of high school VR curriculum for public release.
+Curriculum is being developed in collaboration with Oculus Education, Unity Education, Seattle WA and Elizabeth NJ school systems.
+We have recently finished part 1 of the curriculum, Introduction to 3D Development, and tested it in our undergraduate program before handing the material to the high school curriculum developers for refinement.
+We expect to complete part 2 of the curriculum, Introduction to VR Development on 8/1/19.